marmelab/coPostgresQuery/README.md

 })(db)(entities)
 ```

-Allow to create a query to update a batch entity creating those that does not already exists.
+Creates a query to update a batch entity creating those that does not already exists.

 #### Configuration

 - table: the name of the table in which to upsert
-- idFields: the field used to select one entity checking if it exists
+- selectorFields: the fields used to select entity and determine if it must be updated or created.
 - updatableFields: the field that can be updated
 - returnFields: the field to return in the result
 - fields: all the fields accepted by the query, default to selectorFields + updatableFields (no reason to change that)